Not in love with your furniture any more?

 If you have painted your furniture- please feel free to share your photos on my Facebook page!
 OR- email them to me at takuntz AT rochester.rr.com.
 (AT – @)

-And remember~if interested in purchasing Annie Sloan products, please visit our website if interested in ordering Chalk Paint®.
-We have Chalk Paint® available for $34.95 per quart every day, we offer low/flat rate shipping and it always ships same day (as long as Joe, our UPS guy has not come already!)
+And remember ~if interested in purchasing Annie Sloan products, please visit our website if interested in ordering Chalk Paint®.
+We have Chalk Paint® available for the lowest price we are permitted to sell it for, we offer low/flat rate shipping and it always ships same day (as long as our UPS guy has not come already!)

 In fact- there are many reasons we think buying through us is the best.
 Read THIS little post about what sets The Purple Painted Lady apart from the rest.